kubevela/kubevela/docs/concepts.md

 ![alt](../resources/concepts.png)

 ## Workload Type & Trait
 The core KubeVela APIs are built based on Open Application Model (OAM).
-Hence, the `workload type` and `trait` concepts are borrowed from OAM.
+Hence, the `workload type` and `trait` concepts are inherited from OAM.

 A [workload type](https://github.com/oam-dev/spec/blob/master/4.workload_definitions.md) declares the characteristics that runtime infrastructure should take into account in application management.
 A typical workload type could be a "long running service", or a "one-time off task" that can be instantiated as part of your application.